Kaiser-Yang/vimwiki/blog/2025/words.md

 When people have too much cholesterol, they are at a high risk for heart problems.

+## coalition

+A coalition is a group of people or organizations working for a common purpose.

+The companies formed a coalition to make trade less expensive.

 ## complement

 To complement something means to completes it or make it perfect.